resource/backbone.rebar/README.md

 # API Documentation

-For full api documentation reference the [api docs](http://mcgaryes.github.com/backbone.rebar/docs/index.html).
+For full api documentation clone or download the repository and see the docuemntation folder.
+Online versions of the documentation will be made availble soon.